State Library of South Australia: Rare books and other collections

-The Children's Literature Research Collection was formed in 1959 and has over 65,000 books, periodicals, comics, board and table games, and toys.
-The collection has been enhanced by donations from South Australian individuals and families and from organisations.
-It is one of the State Library's heritage collections and is of international importance.
+The Thomas Hardy Wine Library is located on Level 1 of the Spence Wing.

 Collaborations

+Centre of Democracy

 The Library manages, in collaboration with the History Trust of South Australia, the Centre of Democracy on the corner of North Terrace and Kintore Avenue.
 The Centre's gallery exhibits treasures from History Trust and State Library collections, as well as items on loan from State Records of South Australia, the Art Gallery of South Australia, the Courts Authority, Parliament House, Government House and private lenders.

 National edeposit system (NED)

 As a member library of National and State Libraries Australia, the organisation collaborated on the creation of the National edeposit (NED) system, which enables publishers from all over Australia to upload electronic publications as per the 2016 amendment to the Copyright Act 1968 and other regional legislation relating to legal deposit, and makes these publications publicly accessible online (depending on access conditions) from anywhere via Trove.